 Astounding Sounds, Amazing Music, 1976

 Hawkwind switched labels from United Artists to Charisma, and totally changed their sound by installing longtime collaborator Robert Calvert as front man.
 Calvert was a mad genius, the best science fiction lyricist in the English language, with a singing style that anticipated (or influenced) British new wave.
-But he wasn't a good singer yet, and the band as a whole was stumbling aimlessly.
+But he wasn't a good singer yet, and the band as a whole was stumbling.
 I only like one instrumental, "Chronoglide Skyway".

 Quark, Strangeness, and Charm, 1977

 Here the Brock/Calvert team hit its stride.
-Nik Turner was sacked for poor musical discipline, and the bass player and one drummer were sacked for sounding too funky.
+Nik Turner was sacked for poor musical discipline, and the bass player and second drummer were sacked for sounding too funky.
 The new tight lineup made one of their best albums, featuring "Damnation Alley" and "Hassan I Sabha".

 Hawklords / 25 Years On, 1978